 *Growth projections are for the category “Hospitality workers”.

 Employment of hospitality workers was stable from 2006 to 2013.
 Longer-term, demand for hospitality workers is expected to rise as the economy remains strong and tourism increases.
-Employment growth of about 2.6% per year is projected until 2021, and 1.7% from 2021 to 2026.
+Employment growth of about 1.7% per year is projected to 2028.

 The chances of getting a job are generally good, as employment numbers are large and staff turnover is high.